Conversations for Admins

 - Click “Groups” under the Application section of Settings.

-- Enter the Internal Name the application will use for the group.
+- Enter the Internal Name the application will use for the group as well as the Nice Name you wish your Agents to see from the application.

 To edit your own User Profile: